Quantum algorithm for Ewald summation based computation of long-range electrostatics: Results

 The problem of slow conditional convergence of the double summation in Eq. (\ref{eq:eq4}) can be overcome by using the Ewald summation method~\cite{ewald1921evaluation}.
-The resulting expression for $E$ can be recast into the following four summations, each converging rapidly and absolutely:
+The expression for $E$ can be recast into the following contributions, each converging rapidly and absolutely: